From the Baseball Diamond to the Golf Green

 Amy is a cancer survivor!
 She received her treatment at St. Luke’s Cancer Institute and joined the board as way to channel her gratitude and support critical cancer treatment and care.
 She is grateful to be cancer-free and thrilled to be part of the Killebrew-Thompson Memorial.

 Amy has served on the Idaho Botanical Garden Board and as a Big Sister with Big Brothers & Big Sisters of Southwest Idaho.
-She and her husband, Ron, have two sons and a daughter.
-She devotes most of her time to her three very active children.
+She and her husband, Ron, have two sons in college and a daughter.
+She devotes most of her time to her three children.
 Together they enjoy traveling, golf, hiking, and most snow and water sports.

 Evan Robertson